-By partnering with four community-based organisations Project Twin Streams builds community ownership of the project in ways that are inclusive and meaningful for local neighbourhood communities.
-We use this approach because:
+By partnering with four community-based organisations Project Twin Streams builds community ownership of the project in ways that are inclusive and meaningful for local neighbourhood communities because:

 - People are more likely to make changes in behaviour when they understand the problem and are part of identifying the solutions.